Quantum limits for stationary force sensing: Introduction

 In interferometric position meters, $S_{FF}$ is proportional to the optical power circulating in the interferometer and therefore this limit is known as the Energetic Quantum Limit~\cite{00p1BrGoKhTh}.
 It was shown in Ref.~\cite{Tsang_PRL_106_090401_106} that it follows from the general Quantum Cram\'er-Rao Bound (QCRB)~\cite{HelstromBook}; we will use this latter term here.
 In Ref.~\cite{Miao_PRL_119_050801_2017} it was shown that in presence of dynamical damping $\Im K\ne0$ the optimized sensitivity cannot achieve the bound~\eqref{QCRB_simple}, {\it i.e.}, it is not a {\it tight} lower bound, generally.
 However, for a lossless probe $\Im \chi^{-1}=0$ and quantum-limited meter correlations (Eq.~\eqref{eq:Heisenberg-general} with equality), the optimized sensitivity is at most twice the spectral density on the right-hand side of Eq.~\eqref{QCRB_simple}~\cite{Miao_PRL_119_050801_2017}.
 In this work we improve on these weak bounds by deriving an exact expression for the optimized sensitivity for arbitrary $K$ and $\Im \chi^{-1}$.

 We now turn to the second limit, which arises from the dissipative dynamics of the probe system.
-It was shown in Refs.~\cite{87a1eKh} (for a general linear measurement) and~\cite{JaekelReynaud1990} (for the particular case of an interferometric measurement) that the stationary cross-correlation of the measurement noise and the back-action noise, proposed in Ref.~\cite{Unruh1982}, allows to compensate only the real part of the inverse probe response function $\Re \chi^{-1}$, leaving a noise contribution proportional to the imaginary (dissipative) part $\Im \chi^{-1}$,
+It was shown in Refs.~\cite{87a1eKh} (for a general linear measurement) and~\cite{JaekelReynaud1990} (for the particular case of an interferometric measurement) that the stationary cross-correlation of the measurement noise and the back-action noise, proposed in Ref.~\cite{Unruh1982}, can only compensate for the real part of the inverse probe response function $\Re \chi^{-1}$, leaving a noise contribution proportional to the imaginary (dissipative) part $\Im \chi^{-1}$,

 which can be viewed as a refined form of the (non-fundamental) SQL~\eqref{SQL}.
 No particular name was proposed for this limit in Refs.~\cite{87a1eKh, JaekelReynaud1990}.
 In the experimental work~\cite{Kampel_PRX_7_021008_2017}, where a sensitivity close to this limit was achieved, it was simply referred to as the ``Quantum Limit''.
 Here we will use the term \textit{Dissipative Quantum Limit} (DQL).
 Note that this limit, which describes the minimal possible value of the \textit{meter sum quantum noise}, should not be confused with the \textit{thermal noise of the probe itself}, Eq.~\eqref{FDT}, even though the latter equals the DQL~(\ref{DQL}) when $T\to0$, for reasons to be explained in due course.
-In both the works~\cite{87a1eKh, JaekelReynaud1990}, the DQL was derived by means of straightforward optimization of the linear position meter quantum noise, whereby the physical origin of the DQL remained obscure and the question of whether it is possible to evade it (as is the case for the SQL) unanswered.
+In Refs.\,\cite{87a1eKh, JaekelReynaud1990}, the DQL was derived by means of straightforward optimization of the linear position meter quantum noise, whereby the physical origin of the DQL remained obscure and the question of whether it is possible to evade it (as is the case for the SQL) is unanswered.